eleev/swift-design-patterns/Common Design Patterns/Creational/DependencyInjection/DependencyInjection.md

 The pattern is simple yet powerful.
 However, it has its own disadvantages, which will be overviewed in a dedicated section later on.

 ## Initializer Injection
+`Initializer` injection is a type of *DI* that passes a dependency into the initializer and captures it for the later use.

+> **Note:**
+>
+> Please not note that common term for this type of injection is `Constructor Injection`.
+I used `Initializer` since `Swift` does not have *contructors*, only *initializers*.
+That was done for the sake of adoptation of the pattern and to avoid confusion with the term (*constructor*) that does not have practical application in `Swift`.

 ## Property Injection